vietduc01100001/dotfiles/README.md

 - My `.gitignore` file is ambitious, it ignores everything except for some.
 When tracking a new file or a whole directory, remember to add it to the `.gitignore` file as well.

+- If you have private scripts or something you want to keep locally, put it in a `.private.sh` file.
+It's automatically loaded from the `.zshrc` file.

 ### Managing dotfiles

 If done correctly, your HOME directory is now a git repository.
 You'll also have some commands to help manage the dotfiles easier.